GreatTreeGames/hugoportfoliotest/content/Projects/1732755104808-Future-of-Pet--Sam/index.md

 #### enre: Sales Training
 #### Team: 2 Engineers (me), 1 artist/designer, 1 animator, 1 project manager

 This was a VR game made to familiarize employees at a pet care company about the roles and future vision of product lines in their company.
-The idea is to show a few interactive scenes of the future of pet care, prominently featuring products only just starting to be developed today, and to get marketing and sales specialists aquainted with the vision of the company.
+The idea is to show a few interactive scenes of the future of pet care, prominently featuring products only just starting to be developed today, and to get marketing and sales specialists acquainted with the vision of the company.
 This pet care company was a client of RazorEdge LLC, a VR-focused serious games company that I did intermittent contract work with from 2021-2023.

 # ENGINEERING TASKS: